 There are many other places that are helpful, but doing the above items will put you ahead of most of your competitors.

-It is important NOT to put your keyword phrase all over a page.
+At one point, the SEO algorithm rewarded sites based on Keyword Saturation rules.
+This changed over time, but simply referred to the frequency of using the word on the page.
+These rules have changed over the last 15+ years.
+It is now very important NOT to put your keyword phrase all over a page.
 Using the phrase too frequently causes more search engine problems than it helps.
 Using a keyword phrase too frequently is called “keyword stuffing” and will cause you not to get ranked well.

-In general, we want to see the keyword phrase used a few times on a typical page, in addition to the Title tag and page extended URL.
+In general, we want to see the keyword phrase used a few times in the paragraph content on a typical page, in addition to the Title tag, the H1 tag, and the page extended URL.

 On-Page SEO: Internal Links